vanhoutk/Private-Search/README.md

 - 15/09/16 - Still have bug with ads not being detected when dev console is not open.
 New task to add the suggested label also.
 - 19/09/16 - Did a lot of tidying of the code today, general cleaning up.
 Trying to get the graph working properly, i'm a bit closer but not there yet.
 - 16/11/16 - Major debug by DL.
 Code tidy-up -- removed most global vars etc
-- 3/12/16 - KV - Changed the foreground function so the ads are correctly found after a search.
+- 3/12/16 - KVH - Added an alarm instead of DOMContentLoaded to ensure ads are correctly found after a search.
+- 6/12/16 - KVH - Tidy up and comment of code.
+Edit to foreground to prevent multiple instances of 'suggested category'.